cyberomin/cyberomin.github.io/_posts/2015-11-22-devfestse.markdown

 An app called AKTrivia, a trivia game that test your knowledge of Akwa Ibom state was also presented.
 What amazed me most of this particular app was that it was presented by a 9yr old.

 It is awesome to watch the amazing things coming out of this city.
 My talk lasted for about 40min.
 I introduced the participants to git, GitHub and the whole concept of distributed version control system.
-We talked about simple everyday commands like git add ., git commit and how to use a cloud git server like GitHub.
+We talked about simple everyday commands like `git add .`, `git commit` and how to use a cloud git server like [GitHub](http://github.com).

 A participant asked how non-software engineers can use git and GitHub.
 I took the opportunity to brush through the concept of [Git Large File Storage](https://git-lfs.github.com/).